blitline-dev/blitline-dev.github.io/articles/s3_destination.md

 layout: article
 ---

+NOTE: If you do not want to give Blitline permission to your buckets, please see [Using S3 Signed Urls](/articles/s3_signed_urls.html)

 ### Setting your AWS Canonical ID

 It is VERY important that you set your AWS Canonical ID on your Blitline.com account if you are going to let Blitline push images to your bucket.
 You can set the Canonical ID by logging in to Blitline.com, and locating it on the logged in homepage.